London Medical Cardiology

 Coronary artery disease is one of the leading causes of death in the UK, causing approximately 25,000 deaths each year in people under the age of 75.
 With such a high prevalence, looking after your heart health is crucial.

 Coronary artery disease is brought on when a build-up of atheroma, or fatty deposits, causes the arteries to narrow in a process known as atherosclerosis.
-This restricts healthy blood flow and can lead to potential heart failure, as well as a variety of other heart problems.
+This restricts healthy blood flow and can lead to angina and heart attacks, as well as a variety of other heart problems.

 Many risk factors can contribute to the development of coronary artery disease — some of which can be avoided and others that cannot.
 In this blog post, we will highlight what these risk factors are and teach you how to keep your heart in tip-top condition.